Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

 - Ayton's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Suns rank 19th in possessions per game with 101.4.

-- Allowing 112.5 points per game, the Nuggets are the eighth-ranked squad in the league on defense.
+- On defense, the Nuggets have allowed 112.5 points per game, which is eighth-best in the NBA.

-- The Nuggets give up 40.8 rebounds per game, best in the NBA.
+- On the boards, the Nuggets are ranked No. 1 in the league, conceding 40.8 rebounds per contest.

-- Giving up 25.7 assists per game, the Nuggets are the 15th-ranked team in the league.
+- Conceding 25.7 assists per contest, the Nuggets are the 15th-ranked squad in the NBA.

 Deandre Ayton vs. the Nuggets